uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 ## Overview

 Identifiers of **businesses** (eg tax registration numbers), of **locations** (eg google pins or cadastral/lot numbers), and of **products** (eg GS1 GTINs or other schemes) are ubiquitous throughout supply chains and underpin the integrity of the system.
 The diagram shows an example of a global and a local scheme for three types of entity.
 These are just a few of thousands of existing identifier schemes.
-UNTP builds upon existing identifier schemes without precluding the use of new schemes so that existing investments and high integrity registers can be leveraged.
+This identity resolver specification builds upon these identifier schemes so that existing investments and high integrity registers can be leveraged.
+This specification also supports the use of self-issued decentralised identifiers as identifier schemes.

 ![Identifier examples](IdentityResolverIdentifiers.png)